savob/statopt-python/README.md

 *NOTE: This may run on earlier versions of the packages and Python, but it has only been extensively tested on Python 3.10 with the package versions specified as the minimums in `requirements.txt`.*

+# Future Work

+- [ ] Investigate the use of an alternative, more interactive graphics library for figures like [pyqt](https://www.pyqtgraph.org/) or [Altair](https://altair-viz.github.io/index.html)
+- [ ] Consider allowing the chaining of `.s4p` files to allow systems to be more flexible.
+For example allowing one to change the transmission line but keeping the same die-to-pad channel.
+- [ ] Speed up simulation of RX CTLE step. **Currently `lsim` is responsible for 90% of run time during adaption.**
+  - Attempt to parallelize its operation across all channels in a given link configuration
+  - Consider replacing `lsim` with a covolution operation like what is done for pulse response generation.
+This is probably what goes on inside `lsim` but we could avoid repeatly calculating this repsonse by recording it the first time for a given CTLE.
+Then whenever the response is needed, read it from memory and convole which is much faster than recalculating the impulse reponse repeatedly.

 # Credit

 Originally written in MATLAB by Jeremy Cosson-Martin and Jhoan Salinas for Ali Sheikholeslami's research group.
 Porting to Python was done by Savo Bajic as a project for Ali Sheikholeslami's wireline course, ECE1392, based on version 1.11 in MATLAB, although it has been updated since in parallel with the MATLAB version.